Da Varano: Overview

 Rodolfo died heirless in 1384.
 His brother Giovanni, also heirless, ruled briefly in Camerino until 1385, being succeeded by the last brother, Gentile III, who continued to traditional pro-Papal policy of the da Varano, obtaining the title of Senator of Rome in 1362.
 In 1393 his son Rodolfo III, a skilled condottiero, succeeded him, gaining the town of Civitanova and supporting king Ladislaus of Naples during his reign.

 His death begin the decline of the family, which was weakened by the struggle of power between his members.
 This ended only in 1444 when Rodolfo IV conquered Camerino; he was however forced to give back Tolentino.
 His son Giulio Cesare was a capable military leader, but could do little against the assault of Cesare Borgia (the son of Pope Alexander VI) who in 1502 captured and killed him, together with his sons Vincenzo, Annibale and Pirro.
 The last surviving son, Giovanni Maria, could return in Camerino after the fall of the Borgia.
 In 1515 he was created Duke of Camerino.
 He died without heirs in 1529, and the family's lands were annexed to the Duchy of Urbino. {The daughter of the Lord of Camerino Giulia da Varano was married to the Duke of Urbino Guidobaldo II della Rovere}.

-One Ercole, a son of Rodolfo IV, attempted in vain to reconquer Camerino.
+Ercole, a son of Rodolfo IV, attempted in vain to reconquer Camerino.
 His son Mattia was more successful, but was also ousted after a short rule.
 Piergentile da Varano was the last member of the family to attempt reconquer Camerino in 1549, but again without success.